Cornerstone Strategic Value Fund Inc. (CLM) vs. Its Peers: A Comparison

 CLM’s Market Performance

-Volatility was left at 2.17%, however, over the last 30 days, the volatility rate increased by 2.07%, as shares sank -1.63% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.26% lower at present.
+Volatility was left at 2.06%, however, over the last 30 days, the volatility rate increased by 1.42%, as shares surge +2.49% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.01% lower at present.

-During the last 5 trading sessions, CLM rose by +1.03%, which changed the moving average for the period of 200-days by -7.12% in comparison to the 20-day moving average, which settled at $7.60.
-In addition, Cornerstone Strategic Value Fund Inc. saw 6.24% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CLM fell by -0.89%, which changed the moving average for the period of 200-days by -16.09% in comparison to the 20-day moving average, which settled at $7.61.
+In addition, Cornerstone Strategic Value Fund Inc. saw 6.11% in overturn over a single year, with a tendency to cut further gains.

 Conclusion